 For those trainees, the poundages they end up using on the heavy work ends up being so fatiguing that trying to do volume work afterwards is a losing proposition.
 In that case, it’s better to split things up and have a distinct heavy day and lighter day (which looks more or less like old heavy/light strength training systems).

 My Generic Bulking Routine

 And, ignoring the zillion questions I’m sure will come from this, that wraps up hypertrophy.
-On Tuesday I’ll move onto maximum strength training which, shockingly, shouldn’t take very long at all to talk about.
+Next time I’ll move to talking about maximum strength training and start to wrap up the entire series as a whole.

 - Categories of Weight Training Part 4